eventide-project/clock/README.md

 # clock

-Clock interface with support for dependency configuration for real and null object implementations.
+Clock interface with support for UTC and local timezones, timezone coercion, and dependency substitution.

 ## Synopsis